TY-gregory/js-advance-project--3.0-/README.md

   <h3 align="center">WHERE DO YOU WANT TO GO ?</h3>

   <p align="center">
-    cities' life quality of life
+  Quality of life in cities
   </p>
 </p>